botworld-wiki/beatburger.github.io/_materials/steel-fencing.md

 matImageUrl: "/assets/img/materials/steel-fencing.png"
 matRaritySortOrder: "2"
 matType: "Boat"
-matDescription: "Found scattered around ridges, mountains and other high places"
+matDescription: "Found scattered around <a href='/loot#high-places'>ridges, mountains and other High Places</a>"
-matOverview: "Req. for Boat level 14"
+matOverview: "<a href='/farming#routes' title='You can increase your chances of finding this material by grinding the right routes'>Farmable</a> - Req. for Boat level 14"
 ---

- -